Sand Art Brownie Mix Recipe

-- 3. Spread into a greased 9-in.-square baking pan.
-Bake 25-30 minutes or until a toothpick inserted near the center comes out clean (do not overbake).
+- 3. Spread into a greased 9-in. square baking pan.
+Bake 25-30 minutes or until a toothpick inserted in the center comes out clean (do not overbake).
 Cool on a wire rack.
 Yield: 16 servings.

 1 each: 280 calories, 16g fat (3g saturated fat), 40mg cholesterol, 96mg sodium, 32g carbohydrate (24g sugars, 1g fiber), 3g protein.